 But Jeff, you're a good man.

-It's very limbaugh like.
+It's very limbaugh-like.

-Um, the word of the Lord, Jeffrey Lord.
+The word of the Lord, Jeffrey Lord.

-Uh anyway, thank you, sir.
+Anyway, thank you, sir.

 End your calls.

-We got time for a call here.
+We've got time for a call here.

-Uh let's say hi to Tyler.
+Let's say hi to Tyler.

-He's in the great state of Missouri, Missouri, obviously, morning uh for our friend Rush.
+Missouri, obviously, morning for our friend Rush.

-Uh thanks, Tyler, for calling.
+Thanks, Tyler, for calling.

 Glad you joined us.

-Uh, under better circumstances would have been nice.
+Most certainly, Sean, under better circumstances would have been nice.

-And uh I would sit in the control room rather than sitting in my own desk and I'd try to do as much as my own work in there when I was probably 23 years old and gobbling up these programs, particularly Limbaugh at the time, and you think about how he just transformed that industry.
+And I tried to do as much as my own work in there when I was probably 23 years old and gobbling up these programs, particularly Limbaugh at the time.

 He was even cooler than Wolfman Jack on a side note because he was such a music fan.

-This is the guy that created Morning Zoo Radio.
+I'm like, oh, you know, and this is the guy that created Morning Zoo Radio.

 I mean, there's so many great, amazing broadcasters.

-You mentioned Paul Harvey, good day.
+You mentioned Paul Harvey.

 I mean, phenomenal people.